-When you hold your money as stocks you pay two fees: a service fee and a fund fee.
+When you make a return using Stocks, you pay two fees: a Wise fee, also known as the service fee, and a fund manager fee.

-And if you don’t have enough money in that account to pay the fee, we’ll take it from another currency account that does have money in it.
+If you don’t have enough money in your balance to pay the fee, we’ll take it from another one that does have money in it.